qiskit-community/qiskit-experiments/docs/GUIDELINES.md

 The main goal of `qiskit-experiment` experiment manuals is to serve as user manuals for the various package components such as the characterization and calibration experiments.
-To this end, each guide should introduce the cover the main (if not all) use-cases of the documented functionality, including code examples and expected outputs.
+To this end, each document should introduce the cover the main (if not all) use cases of the experiment functionality, including code examples and expected outputs.
 Another objective of the documentation is to provide the user with basic background on each experiment method.
-Hence a good practice would be to have in the beginning of the documentation a short background explanation, preferably 1 or 2 paragraphs long which includes the main literature references as well as a link to the relevant chapter in the Qiskit textbook, if available.
+The start of the manual should have a short background explanation for what the experiment does, preferably 1 or 2 paragraphs long, which includes the main literature references as well as a link to the relevant chapter in the Qiskit textbook, if available.
 The common use cases of the experiment should be covered with a code example and example outputs by printing relevant analysis results and plot figures.
-Required and common parameters, such as experiment and analysis options, shoud be covered.
+Required and common parameters, such as experiment and analysis options, should be covered.

 See the [Randomized Benchmarking](https://qiskit.org/documentation/experiments/manuals/benchmarking/randomized_benchmarking.html) guide and its [source code](docs/manuals/benchmarking/randomized_benchmarking.rst) for an example.
-Here is a simple template for a guide:
+Here is a simple template for a manual:

 ```
 New Experiment